Esteban Gast is an entertainer, educator, and entrepreneur.

 Bestselling Author of Permanent Midnight and I, Fatty

-In this talk, he dives into his personal journey and offers a more expansive approach to storytelling that goes beyond writers in LA, presenting a framework and questions to everyone (not just creators) about the stories we believe about ourselves and the work that we do.
-If stories are how we shape the world around us, how can we be more intentional about finding and telling better stories in our everyday life?
-In a world where literally everyone has a platform and audience, how can we use that responsibility to heal the world?
+In this talk, he dives into his personal journey and offers an expansive framework for how to tell representative stories.
+He also asks meaningful questions about the stories we believe about ourselves, how those show up in the art we create, and the stories we tell to the world.
+If stories are how we shape the world around us, how can we be more intentional about finding and telling better stories in our everyday life.
+What are steps all of us can take to make others feel seen and heard?

 Diversity Matters: New Thinking For a More Inclusive World